opentox/loael-paper/loael.md

 challenge mainly because of the time and cost constraints associated with the generation of relevant animal data.
 In this context, alternative approaches to obtain timely and fit-for-purpose toxicological information are being developed.
-Amongst others, non-testing, structure-activity based *in silico* toxicology methods (also called computational toxicology) are considered highly promising.
+Amongst others *in silico* toxicology methods are considered highly promising.
 Importantly, they are raising more and more interests and getting increased acceptance in various regulatory (e.g.
 [@ECHA2008, @EFSA2016, @EFSA2014, @HealthCanada2016, @OECD2015]) and industrial (e.g.